-The satellite scheduled for launch at SpaceX’s LC-39A complex, Kennedy Space Center in Florida at 7:21 p.m.
+The satellite is scheduled for launch at SpaceX’s LC-39A complex, Kennedy Space Center in Florida, at 7:21 p.m.
 EDT.

-Falcon 9 has become largest payload carrier ever, which is why the mission parameters didn’t call for an attempt to recover the first stage of the rocket.
-The architecture of Falcon 9 is slated with one of SpaceX’s heavy rocket, but those all material yet to come into commercial operation.
+Falcon 9 has become the largest payload carrier ever, which is why the mission parameters didn’t call for an attempt to recover the rocket’s first stage.
+The architecture of Falcon 9 is slated with one of SpaceX’s heavy rockets, but all materials are yet to come into commercial operation.

-The Boeing-made satellite launched into the orbit that adds one more fathom to previously deployed spacecraft adding more support to the existing network.
-Now the broadband connection will add more strength along with emergency plan for the existing framework.
+The Boeing-made satellite launched into orbit adds one more fathom to previously deployed spacecraft, adding more support to the existing network.
+Now the broadband connection will add more strength along with an emergency plan for the existing framework.